ebcoop/rulesandpolicies/Rules.md

 >**Note.** 100% of the value of shares must be paid in full at time of application

-#### 18 Repurchase of membersâ€™ shares (CNL ss99, 107, 109 & 118)
+#### 18 Repurchase of members’ shares (CNL ss99, 107, 109 & 118)

-A share may not be repurchased.
+A share may not be repurchased, except when required under these rules or the Law.

 #### 19 Transfer of shares (CNL ss100 & 101)

-A share may not be sold or transferred.
+A share may not be sold or transferred, except when required under these rules or the Law.

 #### 20 Effect of sale, transfer or disposal of shares (CNL ss232 & 233)